hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### `debug_accountAt`

-Returns account information at the given specified index of the specified block.
+Returns account information at the specified index of the specified block.

 #### Parameters

-* `blockHashOrNumber`: *string* - block hash or number
+* `blockHashOrNumber`: *string* - block hash or number at which to retrieve account information

-* `txIndex`: *number* - transaction index from which to start
+* `txIndex`: *number* - transaction index at which to retrieve account information

 * `address`: *string* - contract or account address for which to retrieve information